Water testing: "Razor and Razor-blade" business model

 The water test market is approximately two-thirds equipment and one-third consumables.
 Reagents are used with each test and generate recurring revenue for companies.
 Aftermarket maintenance agreements, operator training and parts replacement help to ensure resources are maximized.
 The market leader with an estimated 21% market share, Danaher, is able to reap EBIT margins in the high-teens-to-low-20% on test equipment, but can command 40%+ margins on the water test reagents.
 See Freebie marketing.

 Distribution

 Companies tend to employ the "direct-to-end-user" model for most products, but may also try to sell low-end equipment via the Internet to reduce distribution costs.

 Pricing

 Pricing depends on application and type of product.
 Instruments range from as low as $10 to thousands of dollars.

 Suppliers

-The low-end test equipment is dominated by few large suppliers, notably Germany's Loviband and Merck, DelAgua Water Testing of the UK who work globally, and US-based LaMotte.
+The low-end test equipment is dominated by few large suppliers, notably Germany's Loviband and Merck, DelAgua & ITS Europe Water Testing of the UK who work globally, and US-based LaMotte.
 Major manufacturers of in-line equipment include Siemens and Danaher's Hach.
 Thermo Scientific and Waters are key producers of high-end test equipment.